Tom Jenkins (teacher)

-Tom Jenkins (also known as Thomas Joseph Jenkins, and Black Tom; 1797 – 1859) was Britain's first black school teacher.
+Tom Jenkins (also known as Thomas Joseph Jenkins, and Black Tom; c.
+1797 – 1859) was Britain's first black school teacher.

 Early life

 Jenkins was the son of a native chief, according to an 1818 letter.
 Born along the Guinea coast, he was possibly the son of a slave-trading chief 'King Cock-eye'.
 As an infant (also reported as aged 6), Jenkins traveled with Scottish sea captain James Swanson to Britain, leaving Africa in January 1803 and arriving in Liverpool in May of the same year before traveling to the Scottish Borders town of Hawick.
 Swanson was a resident of Hawick.
 After Swanson's death from illness in September 1803, Jenkins lived with Swanson's relatives in the area.

 It is suggested alternatively that his name 'Tom Jenkins' was his attempt as a child on the 1803 voyage to pronounce the name of his sponsor Swanson, or a variant of his African title.

 After Hawick, Jenkins moved to near Teviothead, learning English and the local dialect.
 Excelling at school, and a good dancer, he became a labourer.